 Learn more about bird mimics and mimicry.

 Smartest Birds: Solving Problems

 Some smart birds are savvy enough to use trial and error to adapt to new situations.
 Bald eagles have been seen swimming across the surface of the water, dragging prey behind them, after attempts at holding on to the prize while in flight proved ineffectual.
-They’ll also crack ice with their strong beaks and then jump up and down on it, breaking through to expose open water for fishing.
+They’ll also crack ice with their strong beaks.
+Then they jump up and down on it, breaking through to expose open water for fishing.

-And we know that the smartest birds understand cause and effect.
+And we know that the smartest bird species understand cause and effect.
 Gulls drop mollusks and crustaceans from high in the air, letting them crash on the rocks to crack their hard shells.
-Ravens often follow the sounds of hunters’ gunshots, having learned that such noises mean the possibility of scavenging the remains of the game after field dressing.
+Ravens often follow the sounds of hunters’ gunshots.
+They have learned that such noises mean the possibility of scavenging the remains of the game after field dressing.

 Smartest Birds: Using Tools

 Predatory shrikes, lacking the strong talons of raptors to grip their prey while feeding, use thorns or even barbed wire to impale their victims for easier eating.
 Gila woodpeckers use bits of bark for scooping up honey to bring back to their young.
-Green herons have been observed fishing with bits of bread that people have tossed out for ducks, learning that they can use the bait to lure small fish to the surface, where they are easily caught.
+Green herons have been observed fishing with bits of bread that people have tossed out for ducks.
+They use the bait to lure small fish to the surface, where they are easily caught.
 And one of the oldest and most whimsical stories of a bird using a tool is the Aesop fable “The Crow and the Pitcher.”
 In the tale, the crow drops pebbles into a pitcher of water, raising the level of the liquid so it can take a drink.
-What’s more, animal behaviorists have confirmed that this trick wouldn’t be beyond the capacity of an intelligent crow.
-So it looks as if Aesop knew what he was talking about!
+Animal behaviorists have confirmed that this trick wouldn’t be beyond the capacity of an intelligent crow.